KaiSforza/systemd-user-units/README.md

     Environment=DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/%U/dbus/user_bus_socket

+Also, a [Install] section needs to be added as well.
+See my `user-session@.service` for an example.

 You will need to patch systemd to do this, so either using systemd-git from after commit 067d851d [4] or patch it into systemd with the ABS.